Incoming Student FAQ

 UChicago Dining and College Housing are committed to assisting students in managing their various dietary needs.
 For more information on special needs, please see our residential dining page.

 Yes.
 During the day, there are three UChicago/CTA routes (171, 172) that provide neighborhood buses that are free to students, faculty and staff with their UChicago ID card.
 In the evenings, the University operates Nightride shuttle buses from the main quadrangles, with routes serving all residence halls.
 For more information, please see the transportation website.

-If your question was not answered by this site, the College Housing staff is available to answer your questions.
+If your question was not answered by this site, the College Housing & Residential Services staff is available to answer your questions.
 For contact information, please see the Contact Us page.